Skip to main content

 SNHU Campus Green Space

-It is with great pleasure that Southern New Hampshire University (SNHU) recognizes the following students' academic achievement in being named to the President and Dean's List for the winter 2024 semester.
+It is with great pleasure that Southern New Hampshire University (SNHU) recognizes the following students' academic achievement in being named to the President and Dean's List for the summer 2024 semester.

 About Southern New Hampshire University